subsquid/docs/docs/tutorials/bayc/step-two-deriving-owners-and-tokens.md

 +    transfers: [Transfer!]! @derivedFrom(field: "token")
  }
 ```

-This adds no database columns, but makes `ownedTokens` and `transfers` fields available via GraphQL and Typeorm.
+This addition doesn't create any new database columns, but it makes the ownedTokensandtransfers fields accessible through GraphQL and Typeorm.

-The final version of `schema.graphql` is available [here](https://github.com/abernatskiy/tmp-bayc-squid-2/blob/f5928da72ef3a70ef9c0d3d9a215536e2eec0ebc/schema.graphql).
-Regenerate the Typeorm entity code once you're done:
+You can find the final version of schema.graphql [here](https://github.com/abernatskiy/tmp-bayc-squid-2/blob/f5928da72ef3a70ef9c0d3d9a215536e2eec0ebc/schema.graphql).
+Once you're finished, regenerate the Typeorm entity code with the following command:

 ```bash
 sqd codegen
 ```

+We also need to regenerate the database migrations to match the new schema.
+However, we'll postpone this step for now, as it requires recompiling the squid code, which is not possible until we fix the creation of all entities.

 ## Creating the entities